Skip to Content

 Travel trailers require their own standalone insurance policy

-Truck campers are easier to store than travel trailers due to their compact size.
+Truck campers are far easier to store than travel trailers due to their small size.
 A truck camper can fit into most standard garages or driveways.
 It takes up one parking space.
-This makes truck campers cheaper and more convenient to store.
-Not having to worry about additional storage space or costs is a significant benefit.
-Particularly for those who live in urban areas where storage is limited.

 A 5th wheel trailer